nicolaferraro/camel-k-example-knative/readme.didact.md

 or hit `ctrl+c` on the terminal window.

 You can alternatively follow the logs using the IDE plugin, by right clicking on a running integration on the integrations view.

-**HINT**: if the pod does not run or the logs are not showing up, then probably there's nothing to show.
-Since the "better" predictor is not sensitive to small variations of the Bitcoin value, it's possible that the service will go down after some time to save resources.
-To force the service to come up again, you can edit the [TelegramSink.java](didact://?commandId=vscode.open&projectFilePath=TelegramSink.java "Opens the investor service adapter sink definition"){.didact} to change the starting URI from `knative:event/predictor.better` to `knative:event/predictor.simple`, then run again the integration.
-It's likely that the events generated by the simple predictor will trigger the downstream services more often.

 ## 7. When the market closes...